To: Campus Security Authorities

 A victim of a crime may choose not to report the incident for action within the legal or University judicial system.
 The Department of Public Safety encourages victims to report crimes even if they do not wish to pursue legal charges for the safety of the victim and potential future victims.
 Further, the University can collect accurate information for reporting crime statistics.
 It also allows the victim to be referred to resources that can assist them, if they so choose.
 They can report the crimes to you with the knowledge that you will maintain the confidentiality of the victim as much as is feasible dependent upon the threat presented by the involved suspect.

-The reportable crimes involved are: murder/non-negligent manslaughter, negligent manslaughter, sex offenses (Any sexual act directed against another person, without the consent of the victim including instances where the victim is incapable of giving consent), robbery, aggravated assault, burglary, motor vehicle theft, arson, liquor law violations (underage drinking/possession) drug violations, and weapon violations (illegal possession).
+The reportable crimes involved are: murder/non-negligent manslaughter, negligent manslaughter, sex offenses (Any sexual act directed against another person, without the consent of the victim including instances where the victim is incapable of giving consent), robbery, aggravated assault, burglary, motor vehicle theft, arson, liquor law violations (underage drinking/possession), drug violations, and weapon violations (illegal possession).

 Also involved are bias-related (hate) crimes defined as: a crime in which the victim was intentionally selected because of the actual or perceived race, gender, religion, sexual orientation, ethnicity, or disability of the victim.